weaveworks/weave/site/using-weave/security-untrusted-networks.md

 If some of your peers are co-located in a trusted network (for example within the boundary of your own datacenter) you can use the `--trusted-subnets` argument to `weave launch` to selectively disable data plane encryption as an optimization.

-Both peers must consider the other to be in a trusted subnet for this to take place - if they do not agree, Weave [falls back to a slower method]( /site/fastdp/using-fastdp.md) for transporting data between peers, since fast datapath does not support encryption.
+>>**Note:** Both peers must consider the other to be in a trusted subnet for this to take place - if they do not agree, Weave Net [falls back to a slower method]( /site/fastdp/using-fastdp.md) for transporting data between peers, since fast datapath does not support encryption.

 Be aware that: